What Is a Tax Identification (TIN) Number? Everything You Need to Know

 TIN number application process

-To obtain a TIN number in the UK, individuals and entities must complete the appropriate application process with the HMRC.
+To obtain a TIN number in the UK, individuals and entities must complete the appropriate application form with the HMRC.
 This process involves providing individuals' personal details, such as name, address, date of birth, or company registration information for entities.
 The HMRC may require additional information depending on the taxpayer's circumstances, such as previous tax records or financial details.

 Required documentation and information